How to get a job in esports in 2018

 It’s clear to see from our data that the esports ecosystem is still heavily concentrated in the USA, with around half of all roles emanating from there.
 However, European countries like Germany and the UK are definitely beginning to find their feet, and remote working is becoming more-and-more popular in the scene too.

-So don’t be disheartened if your own country doesn’t feature on this list (or finds itself low down), because there’s still a chance we’ll be able to find you something where you can work from the comfort of your own home!
+So don’t be disheartened if your own country doesn’t feature on this list (or finds itself low down), because there’s still a chance we’ll be able to find you something where you can get involved in an esports profession from the comfort of your own home!

 Texas is also on the rise too, with Frisco and Houston leading the esports charge in the Lone Star State thanks to Optic and others.

 The East Coast has some work to do to catch up to these other locations, but you won’t be surprised to hear that New York is the land of opportunity there, largely thanks to New York City being another base for Blizzard (MLG).
 You’ll occasionally find great esports openings in Florida, Georgia and Massachusetts too, though.

 There’s not a great deal happening esports-wise Centrally, with Illinois and Wisconsin the only states advertising jobs on a semi-regular basis.

 If you can’t relocate to the West Coast or if you’re based outside of the US altogether then fear not, because Remote Working could be how you choose to get into esports.